Find Affordable College Courses

 #278 in Popularity

-Types of Degrees General Philosophy & Religion Majors Are Getting
+Types of Degrees Philosophy & Religion Majors Are Getting

-The following table lists how many philosophy and religious studies graduations there were in 2020-2021 for each degree level.
+The following table lists how many general philosophy & religious studies graduations there were for each degree level during the last year for which data was available.

 Education Level Number of Grads

-What General Philosophy & Religion Majors Need to Know
+What Philosophy & Religion Majors Need to Know

-In an O*NET survey, philosophy and religion majors were asked to rate what knowledge areas, skills, and abilities were important in their occupations.
-These answers were weighted on a scale of 1 to 5 with 5 being the most important.
+O*NET surveyed people in occupations related to philosophy & religion and asked them what knowledge areas, skills, and abilities were important for their jobs.
+The responses were rated on a scale of 1 to 5 with 5 being most important.

 Knowledge Areas for Philosophy & Religion Majors